KALC: KBPI years

 On June 21, 1965, the station signed on as KBPI, airing a progressive rock music format.
-The owner and general manager of the station was Bill Pierson, who named KBPI for "Bill Pierson Incorporated."
+The owner and general manager of the station was Bill Pierson, who named KBPI for "Bill Pierson Incorporated".
 The station was powered at 30,000 watts, a third of its current output.

-Pierson sold the station in 1974 to Sandusky Newspapers, Inc. (Radio Division), based in Ohio.
-Led by General Manager Toney Brooks and Program Director Frank Cody, the station adopted an album-oriented rock (AOR) format and created the slogan "KBPI Rocks the Rockies".
-The station was later owned by WEBN Cincinnati's general manager, Frank Wood Jr. under the corporate name Progressive Broadcasters Incorporated, later renamed Secret Communications.
+Pierson sold the station in 1974 to the radio division of Sandusky Newspapers, Inc., based in Ohio.
+Led by general manager Toney Brooks and program director Frank Cody, the station adopted an album-oriented rock (AOR) format and created the slogan "KBPI Rocks the Rockies".
+The station was later owned by Frank Wood Jr., general manager of WEBN in Cincinnati, under the corporate name Progressive Broadcasters Incorporated, later renamed Secret Communications.

 Creating "Alice"

-On April 20, 1994, at 6 p.m., Secret moved KBPI and its rock format to 106.7, in place of former competitor KAZY.
-KALC then came on the air as the first Modern AC station, playing the adult-leaning hits from the modern rock charts, and was branded as "Alice 106."
-The format was created by Frank Wood Jr., Chuck Finney, and Gregg Cassidy, with Wood referring to the new format as "Warped AC."
+On April 20, 1994, at 6 p.m., Secret moved KBPI and its rock format to former competitor KAZY (106.7 FM).
+KALC then came on the air as the first modern adult contemporary station, playing the adult-leaning hits from the modern rock charts, and was branded as "Alice 106".
+The format was created by Frank Wood Jr., Chuck Finney, and Gregg Cassidy, with Wood referring to the new format as "Warped AC".
 The sound was a combination of modern AC hits and creative DJs and production.

-The original KALC airstaff in 1994 included Frosty Stillwell, Jamie White and Frank Kramer in mornings, Chris Davis in middays, and Alan Kabel in afternoons, along with Music Director Jim Lawson, Creative Production Director Kelly Michaels, and Program Director Gregg Cassidy.
+The original KALC airstaff in 1994 included Frosty Stillwell, Jamie White and Frank Kramer in mornings, Chris Davis in middays, and Alan Kabel in afternoons, along with music director Jim Lawson, creative production director Kelly Michaels, and program director Gregg Cassidy.
 Other on-air staff members included Jackie Selby, Cha Cha, JoJo Turnbeaugh, Tuna, Steve Weed, Shannon Stone, Patsy, Ethan, Brandon Scott, Chad Steele and Mike "The Real Deal" Neil.
-Alice's audio was developed by Chief Engineer Jeff Garrett, while Liz Young served as Marketing Director.
+Alice's audio was developed by chief engineer Jeff Garrett, while Liz Young served as marketing director.
 Other stations around the U.S. also picked up the "Alice" name and format.
-KALC first used the temporary calls KAKL, which is now used on the K-Love station in Anchorage, Alaska.
+KALC first used the temporary calls KAKL.

 Change in ownership

-Chancellor Media acquired KALC in 1996, while Chancellor itself would be acquired by AM/FM in 1998.
-In 2000, after Clear Channel Communications merged with AM/FM, Clear Channel was required to spin off several stations and KALC was chosen.
-The station was sold to Salem Communications, which in turn, sold the station to Emmis Communications.
-Emmis sold KALC and then co-owned KXPK to Entercom (now Audacy) for $88 million in 2002.
+Chancellor Media acquired KALC in 1996.
+Chancellor and Capstar Broadcasting announced in August 1998 that they would merge (Hicks, Muse, Tate & Furst was a major shareholder in both companies); upon the merger's completion in July 1999, the combined company was named AMFM Inc. AMFM was in turn acquired by Clear Channel Communications in a deal announced on October 4, 1999, and completed in August 2000.
+Clear Channel was required to spin off several stations, and KALC was sold to Salem Communications, which in turn, sold the station to Emmis Communications.
+Emmis sold KALC and then co-owned KXPK to Entercom (now Audacy, Inc.) for $88 million in 2002.
 KXPK was spun off to Entravision shortly after the sale.

-In 2003, the Alice format was modified by newly appointed Program Director BJ Harris (formerly Director of Top 40/CHR Programming for Clear Channel Communications and half of the "MJ and BJ Morning Show" based at WFLZ Tampa).
+In 2003, the Alice format was modified by newly appointed program drector BJ Harris (formerly Director of Top 40/CHR Programming for Clear Channel Communications and half of the "MJ and BJ Morning Show" based at WFLZ in Tampa).
 KALC would subsequently rebrand as "Alice 105.9", with a new logo to accent the changes.